kenhanscombe/ukbproject/README.md

 <a name="withdrawals"></a>
 ## 4. Additional withdrawals

-Each time an updated set of participant withdrawals is received, replace the w\<*project-id*\>_\<*yyyymmdd*\>.csv file in raw/ with the new file.
-To exclude the latest withdrawals you have to generate your dataset with ukbkings again.
-Be aware that if any researcher on your project does run the tool again (to grab some other data say), this would apply the latest set of withdrawals.
+Each time an updated set of participant withdrawals is received, add the w\<*project-id*\>_\<*yyyymmdd*\>.csv file to raw/.

+To exclude the latest withdrawals from the phenotype data, you have to generate your dataset with `ukbkings::bio_phen` again.
+Be aware that if any researcher on your project does run `ukbkings::bio_phen` again, to grab some other data say, this would apply the latest set of withdrawals.

+To exclude the latest withdrawals from the genotype link files (.fam, .sample), there is a 2-step process: generate a list of withdrawals with `prj withdraw`, and then remove them from the link files with `prj remove`.

+Note.
+In both cases the row count remains the same: `ukbkings::bio_phen` replaces phenotype data values with `NA`; `prj remove` replaces IDs with negative integer.
+This preserves the row count and alignment of files.

 <br>